Bolton, in book, accuses Trump of 'obstruction of justice as a way of life,' asking China's Xi for 2020 help

 For example, in May 2018, Trump told Turkish President Recep Tayyip Erdogan that "he would take care of things, explaining that the Southern District prosecutors were not his people, but were Obama people, a problem that would be fixed when they were replaced by his people."
 That assurance came after Erdogan gave Trump a memo arguing that a Turkish company being investigated by the prosecutors was innocent.

 "I am hard-pressed to identify any significant Trump decision during my White House tenure that wasn’t driven by reelection calculations," Bolton concluded.
 "Take Trump’s handling of the threats posed by the Chinese telecommunications firms Huawei and ZTE.
-Ross and others repeatedly pushed to strictly enforce U.S. regulations and criminal laws against fraudulent conduct, including both firms’ flouting of U.S. sanctions against Iran and other rogue states.
-The most important goal for Chinese “companies” like Huawei and ZTE is to infiltrate telecommunications and information-technology systems, notably 5G, and subject them to Chinese control (though both companies, of course, dispute the U.S. characterization of their activities)."
+[Commerce Secretary Wilbur] Ross and others repeatedly pushed to strictly enforce U.S. regulations and criminal laws against fraudulent conduct, including both firms’ flouting of U.S. sanctions against Iran and other rogue states.
+The most important goal for Chinese 'companies' like Huawei and ZTE is to infiltrate telecommunications and information-technology systems, notably 5G, and subject them to Chinese control (though both companies, of course, dispute the U.S. characterization of their activities)."

 Bolton went on: "Trump, by contrast, saw this not as a policy issue to be resolved but as an opportunity to make personal gestures to Xi.
 In 2018, for example, he reversed penalties that Ross and the Commerce Department had imposed on ZTE.
-In 2019, he offered to reverse criminal prosecution against Huawei if it would help in the trade deal—which, of course, was primarily about getting Trump re-elected in 2020."
+In 2019, he offered to reverse criminal prosecution against Huawei if it would help in the trade deal -- which, of course, was primarily about getting Trump reelected in 2020."

-Meanwhiile, the Justice Department wants a federal court to issue an order to Bolton “to notify his publisher that he was not authorized to disclose 'The Room Where It Happened.'"
+Meanwhile, the Justice Department wants a federal court to issue an order to Bolton “to notify his publisher that he was not authorized to disclose 'The Room Where It Happened.'"

 "I am hard-pressed to identify any significant Trump decision during my White House tenure that wasn’t driven by reelection calculations."